-AIIT SupportManaged Service What do AI-ready, modern managed services look like?
-We explore what modern managed services should do for your business – and why it can be the key to success....
-AwardsIndustry News Infinity Group CEO named one of the UK’s Top 50 Most Ambitious Business Leaders for 2025_ Rob Young, CEO of Infinity Group, has been recognised as one of The LDC Top 50 Most Ambitious Busine......
+AIIT SupportManaged Service Why AI-ready managed services are replacing traditional IT models We explore what modern managed services should do for your business – and why it can be the key to success....
+AwardsCompany Update Infinity Group CEO named one of the UK’s Top 50 Most Ambitious Business Leaders for 2025_ Rob Young, CEO of Infinity Group, has been recognised as one of The LDC Top 50 Most Ambitious Busine......
 AI AI agent use cases: eliminating project risk_ Find out how we’re using AI agents internally to streamline manual project work and eliminate risk for our clients....

 AI AI agent use cases: eliminating project risk_ Find out how we’re using AI agents internally to streamline manual project work and eliminate risk for our clients....